Home Apartments Transport The Area Athens Guide Parking Blog

 🍽️ If I want to eat at lunch

-I have three favorite lunch spots, depending on what I'm in the mood for.
-When I want home-style, classic Greek food, the kind that reminds me of a proper family Sunday lunch, I go to Krouskas.
-When I want something quick, affordable and really good, it's Kyra-Sofia's Souvlaki — probably the best-value souvlaki in the neighborhood.
-And when I'm craving a burger, Goody's on Victoria Square is my dependable option.
+I have three regular lunch spots, depending on what I'm in the mood for.
+When I want home-style, classic Greek food, the kind that reminds me of a family Sunday lunch, I go to Krouskas.
+When I want something quick, affordable and really tasty, I choose Kyra-Sofia's Souvlaki.
+And when I feel like a burger, Goody's on Victoria Square is my regular option.

 KROUSKAS taverna on Victoria Square KROUSKAS taverna on Victoria Square KROUSKAS taverna on Victoria Square KROUSKAS taverna on Victoria Square KROUSKAS taverna on Victoria Square